DHKiem/SpinMaX/index.md

-## USE
+## How to USE
 For the calculation, `import SpinMax` in julia REPL.

-Recommendation is using `magnon_input.jl` file.
+A recommendation is using `magnon_input.jl` file as described in Example.
 It contains input parameters for lattice information, band paths, and computational options etc.
 Then, run the `magnon_input.jl`.
 ```bash
 $ julia magnon_input.jl
 ```

 ## Example